XueQingSBQ/SQAC/readme.md

-## CQAC: Core Query on Attributed Co-bipartite Graph
+## CQAC: Efficient (𝛼, 𝛽)-Core Queries with Attribute Constraints over Bipartite Graphs

 A C++ implementation of **VC**, **AC**, and **MAC** indexing methods for efficient subgraph queries on co-bipartite graphs with attributes.
 This project supports full index construction, query, and dynamic maintenance (edge add/delete), accompanied by various experiments.